diagrams/diagrams-doc/doc/manual.rst

 Generalizing to `d`:math: dimensions, an affine transformation is a vector function of the form `f(\mathbf{v}) = \mathbf{M}\mathbf{v} +
 \mathbf{b}`:math:, where `\mathbf{M}`:math: is a `d \times d`:math:
-matrix.
+matrix representing a linear transformation, and `\mathbf{b}`:math: is a `d`:math:-dimensional vector representing a translation.
 More general, non-affine transformations, including projective transformations, are referred to in ``diagrams`` as `Deformations`_.

 `Diagrams.TwoD.Transform`:mod: defines a number of common affine transformations in two-dimensional space.
 (To construct